Frege/eclipse-plugin/README.md

 It looks like the [IMP runtime](https://github.com/impulse-org/imp.runtime) is now hosted on GitHub, we'll need to find a way to bundle and install it.

-*Update (Mar 2)* I asked the people there if it would be possible to make a new update site for IMP, and they said it was possible. o please stay tuned, maybe 1 week or two and we'll have it going again.
+*Update (Mar 2)* I asked the people there if it would be possible to make a new update site for IMP, and they said it was possible.
+So please stay tuned, maybe 1 week or two and we'll have it going again.

+*Update (Mar 8)* Meanwhile, Nicolas Noullet has found out how to install the IMP plugin without update site and has posted detailed instructions in the [discussion group](https://groups.google.com/forum/#!forum/frege-programming-language).
+Merci bien, Nicolas!
+Despite this, we're still looking for an easier solution.

-However, if you had installed fregIDE earlier, you can still upgrade from the [upgrade site](http://www.frege-lang.org/fregide/), as you should have all necessary prerequisites already.
+If you had installed fregIDE earlier, you can upgrade from the [upgrade site](http://www.frege-lang.org/fregide/), as you should have all necessary prerequisites already.